akeneo/pim-community-dev/TESTING.md

 > What is a service that performs I/O calls?

 Any service that uses an external system (relatively to your code).
 Can be considered as external systems: the file system, the system time, any system called via the network, a database or a search engine for instance.
-That means a Doctrine repository, which communicate with the database, is a service performing I/O calls.
+That means a Doctrine repository, which communicates with the database, is a service performing I/O calls.

 ## Resources